-UPDATED: The federal government has introduced some new measures to assist those that have had to stop working or have been laid off.
+The federal government introduced some new measures to assist those that have had to stop working or have been laid off.

 I am being required to work from home in self-isolation, but I will need supplies, can I write those off?

-Your employer will need to provide you with a completed and signed T2200 form, which is Declaration of Conditions of Employment.
-Once you have that, then you are able to complete the T777, Statement of Employment Expenses, outlining your costs.
-Make sure you have all of your receipts, and these need to be reasonable expenses.
-It’s worth noting that these would be applied towards your tax filing for the current tax year (due in April of next year).
+Your employer will need to provide you with a completed and signed T2200 – Declaration of Conditions of Employment form.
+Once you have that, then you are able to complete the T777, Statement of Employment Expenses form, outlining your costs.
+Make sure you have all of your receipts, and remember, these need to be reasonable expenses.

 Are my taxes still due at the same time?

 Individual tax returns and payments are due on April 30th, while self-employed returns are due on June 15th.
-In some extreme cases the CRA might mandate an extension of the deadline; this will be announced by the CRA if/when they make the decision to do so, any given year.
-Until such time, ensure that you are still completing your taxes by the appropriate deadline for you, and paying any taxes owing by April 30th.
+In some extreme cases, the CRA might mandate an extension of the deadline; this will be announced by the CRA if/when they make the decision to do so, any given year.
+Until such time, ensure that you are still completing your taxes by the appropriate deadline, and paying any taxes owing by April 30th.